rrsaikat/DonorKothai/README.md

  3. User ratings option.

 ## User Manual
-Use the project with your own Firebase instance and Google Maps API key
+Use the project with your own Firebase instance and Google Maps API key.

 ## LETTER OF APPROVAL
 Certified that the work contained in the project entitled “DonorKothai”, by Md.
 Rezwan Rabbi have been carried out under my supervision and that this work has not been submitted elsewhere for a degree.